 Image optimization is the process of delivering images in the right format, dimension, size, resolution, and quality, whilst keeping the image file as small as possible.
-Image optimization should be done before uploading any images to your website, using tools like Lightroom, photoshop, JPEG Mini and Tinypng.com.
-It can also be done when uploading images directly to your website, however to have them properly optimized using this method you will want to use a paid plugin or service that does it effectively.
+Image optimization should be done before uploading any images to your website, using tools like Lightroom, Photoshop, JPEG Mini, and Tinypng.com.
+It can also be done when uploading images directly to your website, however, to have them properly optimized using this method you will want to use a paid plugin or service that does it effectively.

 Importance of Optimizing Images for the Web

-Using images on your website has been proven to help with user engagement, increase in conversions and improved user experience.
+Using images on your website has been proven to help with user engagement, increase in conversions, and improved user experience.

 Optimizing images for the web helps with a few things:

 - Most importantly it helps reduce loading time for your website.
 By reducing image sizes you reduce your page size which means less data to be downloaded when viewing your page.
-This means that your page can load faster, it will keep people on your site and improve the overall experience users have with your site.
+This means that your page can load faster, it will keep people on your site and improve the overall experience users have with it.

 - Boost your SEO ranking.
-That’s right, Google announced in 2010 that speed was a factor they used for ranking websites.
+That’s right!
+In 2010 Google announced that speed was a factor they used for ranking websites.
 The faster your site, the better you can potentially rank.
 This isn’t something that is going to change, especially with the importance Google now places on mobile experience, smaller pages will load much quicker on mobile devices.